4-Hydroxybenzoic acid: Biosynthesis

 Chorismate lyase is an enzyme that transforms chorismate into 4-hydroxybenzoate and pyruvate.
 This enzyme catalyses the first step in ubiquinone biosynthesis in Escherichia coli and other Gram-negative bacteria.

 Benzoate 4-monooxygenase is an enzyme that utilizes benzoate, NADPH, H+ and O2 to produce 4-hydroxybenzoate, NADP+ and H2O.
 This enzyme can be found in Aspergillus niger.

+4-Hydroxybenzoate also arises from tyrosine.